c-arthurs/QuArray/docs/DAB stain analysis.rst

 To view the threshold selector window select the threshold button from the main window.
 A new window will appear.

 There is an option to select the file path of the PNG files that you are loooking to analyse.
+See :ref:`measurements page <Measurements_page>`.

 User interface
 ##############